scalate/scalate/webgen/src/documentation/scaml-reference.md

 ### Attributes: `{}` or `()` {#attributes}

+TODO: only simple expressions are supported in the following section.. need to expand to support complex scala expressions too.

-Brackets represent a Scala hash that is used for specifying the attributes of an element.
+Brackets represent a Scala Map that is used for specifying the attributes of an element.
-Scala hash syntax is used instead of Scala syntax to preserve a higher level of compatibility with the original Haml implementation.
+Ruby hash syntax is used instead of Scala syntax to preserve a higher level of compatibility with the original Haml implementation.
 It is translated and evaluated as a Scala Map,